 - Revised work procedures, practices, and/or design specifications

-- Changes in raw materials and/or new raw materials
+- Changes in raw materials used

 - Major changes to the site’s organization structure and/or staffing